Tanjim-Noor/Quran-mcp/README.md

 ## 🚀 Available Tools

+### `getAvailableTranslations`
+Discover available Quran translations and their IDs for use with `getVerse`.

+**Example queries:**
+- "What English translations are available?"
+- "Show me all Urdu translations"
+- "List all available Quran translations"

+**Supported languages:** English, Urdu, Arabic, Spanish, French, Turkish, Bengali, Indonesian, Russian, Persian, and 40+ more languages with 125+ total translations.

 ### `getVerse`
 Fetch Quranic verses with optional translations, word analysis, and tafsir.
+Use `getAvailableTranslations` first to discover translation IDs.

 **Example queries:**
 - "Get verse 2:255 from the Quran" (Ayat al-Kursi)
-- "Show me verse 1:1 with English translation"
+- "Show me verse 1:1 with English translation ID 20"
-- "Get verse 112:1 with word-by-word breakdown"
+- "Get verse 112:1 with word-by-word breakdown and translation"

+**Workflow:**
+1. Use `getAvailableTranslations` to find translation IDs
+2. Use `getVerse` with the discovered IDs

 See [src/quran/README.md](src/quran/README.md) for detailed documentation.